react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 };
 ```

+It's not possible to pass params to the initial screen through the URL.
+So make sure that your initial route doesn't need any params or specify `initialParams` to pass required params.

-Note that in this case, any params in the URL are only passed to the `Profile` screen which matches the path pattern `users/:id`, and the `Feed` screen doesn't receive any params.
+In this case, any params in the URL are only passed to the `Profile` screen which matches the path pattern `users/:id`, and the `Feed` screen doesn't receive any params.
 If you want to have the same params in the `Feed` screen, you can specify a [custom `getStateFromPath` function](use-linking.md#getstatefrompath) and copy those params.

 Similarly, if you want to access params of a parent screen from a child screen, you can use [React Context](https://reactjs.org/docs/context.html) to expose them.